bkcheung/Calculator/README.md

-# calculator
+# Calculator
+Review of concepts after a two year hiatus!!
-contains functions for basic math operators using JavaScript, HTML, CSS review of concepts after a two year hiatus!!
+Contains functions for basic math operators using JavaScript, HTML, CSS.